radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 To define an attribute as searchable, from the Main Control Panel > Directory Namespace tab, select the view/object below the list of Root Naming Contexts.
 On the right side, choose the Objects tab (for database backends, choose the Object tab) and in the Virtual Object attribute list, select the attribute you want to be searchable.
 Click on Edit Attribute and check the Searchable box.
 If you do not want the attribute searchable, uncheck this option.
 When finished, click OK.
 Click Save in the top right corner and click OK to apply the changes to the server.

-><span style="color:red">**IMPORTANT NOTE – if you edit the join condition manually, and want to make an attribute returned from a secondary object non-searchable, add a value of 512 to the priority weight you have set.
+>[!warning] if you edit the join condition manually, and want to make an attribute returned from a secondary object non-searchable, add a value of 512 to the priority weight you have set.
 For example, if mail were an attribute returned from a join and you had it set with a priority value of 128 (NORMAL) and updateable, then to make it non-searchable, you would change the numeric value to be 640 (128 + 512).
-Mail:640 is how it would appear in the join condition if you were to edit the join manually.**
+Mail:640 is how it would appear in the join condition if you were to edit the join manually.

 #### Updateable